RCIC Membership Number: R534755

 By signing up with Canada Citizenship Help (canadacitizenshiphelp.ca) services, you (The client) are retaining Canada AG Immigration & Citizenship Services (RCIC) to act on your behalf on the following terms and conditions:

-WHEREAS the Client and Canada AG Immigration & Citizenship Services wish to enter into a formal agreement which contains the agreed upon terms and conditions upon which the “RCIC” from Canada AG Immigration & Citizenship Services will provide services to the Client.
+WHEREAS the Client and Canada AG Immigration & Citizenship Services wish to enter into a formal agreement that contains the agreed-upon terms and conditions upon which the “RCIC” from Canada AG Immigration & Citizenship Services will provide services to the Client.

-AND WHEREAS the RCIC is a member of Immigration Consultants of Canada Regulatory Council (the “Council”), the regulator in Canada for immigration consultants;
+AND WHEREAS the RCIC is a member of the College of Immigration and Citizenship Consultants (CICC) (the “College”), the regulator in Canada for immigration consultants.

 IN CONSIDERATION of the mutual covenants contained in this Agreement, the parties agree as follows:

-The terms “Client”, “Council”, “Disbursement”, “Designate”, “authorized representative” and “retainer agreement” shall have the meaning given to such terms in the Retainer Agreement Regulation and By-law of the Council.
+The terms “Client”, “College”, “Disbursement”, “Designate”, “Authorize Representative” and “Service Agreement” shall have the meaning given to such terms in the Service Agreement Regulation and By-law of the College.

-“Designate” means an individual who has been given authority, in writing, by the Client to act on his/her behalf in dealings with the Member.
-The Client shall specify what duties are being conferred to Designate and the duration of the authority.
-A Designate shall not be compensated by the Client or the Member, for acting in the capacity as Designate.
+“Designate” means an individual who has been given authority, in writing, by the client to act on their behalf in dealing with the RCIC.
+The client shall specify what duties are being conferred to the person and the duration of the authority.
+A Designate shall not be compensated by the Client or the RCIC, for acting in the capacity of the Designate.

-“Retainer Agreement” means the contract between the Member and the Client that sets out the terms of the business arrangement between them.
+“Service Agreement” means the contract between the RCIC and the Client that sets out the terms of the business arrangement between them.